New York City Sights

 Rockefeller Center: Rockefeller Center is home to a 24-acre underground shopping mall with over 300 shops and 35 restaurants, and the golden statue of Prometheus and the Channel Gardens.
 It also is the site of the world famous ice skating rink, and New York’s most popular Christmas tree.

-Saint Patrick's Cathedral: Now dwarfed by surrounding mid-town buildings, the classic French Gothic style cathedral was considered "out of town" when it was constructed in 1879 on 5thAvenue.
+Saint Patrick's Cathedral: Although now dwarfed by surrounding mid-town buildings, the classic French Gothic style cathedral was considered "out of town" when it was constructed in 1879 on 5thAvenue.
 It is currently the 11th largest church in the world.

 South Street Seaport: What used to be a bustling seaport in the 18th and 19th centuries, South Street Seaport now encompasses newly restored buildings which house a variety of restaurants, specialty food shops and boutiques.